usc-dpswh/it3103-microservices/README.md

 4. Enter your newly created `Access Token` from the [previous request](public/suitecrm/image-15.png).
 5. Click send.
 You will receive the whole list of configurable API endpoints from SuiteCRM.

+> [!TIP]
-> **TIP:** In order to easily view the API documentation, you can choose to save the outputted JSON and open it in your browser so you have more space to view all the listed API endpoints.
+> In order to easily view the API documentation, you can choose to save the outputted JSON and open it in your browser so you have more space to view all the listed API endpoints.

 Congratulations!
 You're now ready to use SuiteCRM's APIs.